+In August 2018, Outcrop announced a partnership with Newmont Mining Corporation ("Newmont") to explore the Lyra Project.
 In Q2 2020, Newmont terminated the agreement and withdrew from the project.

 Middle Cauca Belt: Oribella Project

 The original Oribella Project comprised approximately 10,700 hectares, including one application on which the technical study is complete and the canon is paid.